-Most patients with this disease initially present with wrist pain.
-There is usually tenderness directly over the lunate bone, decreased motion or stiffness of the wrist, and there can be swelling.
-The diagnosis of this disease can often be made by history, physical examination, and plain x-rays.
-In early stages the x-rays may be normal and special studies are needed to confirm the diagnosis.
-Probably the most reliable special study to assess the blood supply of the lunate is Magnetic Resonance Imaging, or MRI (Figure 3).
-CT scanning, specialized CT scanning, and bone scan may also be used.
+The diagnosis of Kienbock’s disease can often be made by reviewing your history, performing a physical examination, and taking x-rays.
+In early stages of this disease, the x-rays may be normal and other tests are needed to confirm the diagnosis.
+Most likely, the most reliable test to assess the blood supply of the lunate is Magnetic Resonance Imaging (MRI) (Figure 3).
+CT scanning, specialized CT scanning and bone scan may also be used.

-Patients often have the condition for months or even years before they seek treatment, and especially in its earlier stage it can be difficult to diagnose.
+This is a slow-progressing disease, and patients often have the condition for months or even years before they seek treatment.
+It can be difficult to diagnose in its earlier stages.

-Your hand surgeon will advise you of the best treatment options and explain the risks, benefits, and side-effects of various treatments for this disease.
+Your hand surgeon will advise you of the best treatment options and explain the risks, benefits and side-effects of various treatments for Kienbock’s disease.

 Figure 1: Normal wrist

-Figure 2: Wrist with Kienbocks disease and ulna that is short compared to radius
+Figure 2: Wrist with Kienbock’s disease showing an ulna that is shorter than the radius